autistic-symposium/autistic-cypherpunk-toolkit/README.md

 *"A Non-Fungible Token (NFT) is a cryptographically secured token existing on the blockchain that represents ownership of something unique.
 NFTs can represent tokenized ownership claims to real-world assets like a specific piece of land, or actual ownership of digital assets as in a rare digital trading card.
 Unlike fungible tokens such as Bitcoin where one BTC can be exchanged for any other BTC, each NFT is completely unique and represents verifiable digital scarcity."*

+### But what is a token?

+*"A token is a representation of something in the blockchain: money, time, services, shares in a company, anything.
+By representing things as tokens, we can allow smart contracts to interact with them, exchange them, create or destroy them."*

+*"A token contract is an Ethereum smart contract.
+"Sending tokens" means "calling a method on a smart contract that someone wrote and deployed".
+A token contract is a mapping of addresses to balances, plus some methods to add and subtract from those balances.
+It is these balances that represent the tokens themselves.
+Someone "has tokens" when their balance in the token contract is non-zero."*

 ----

 # Developing on ERC721